alexpdp7/alexpdp7/hardware/about_headphones.md

 * Music quality is very good
 * I have not really tested the microphone much.
-  I have done some calls with them, but obviously they pick up noise, because they do not have a boom mic.
+  I have done some calls with them, but obviously they pick up noise.
+  They do not have a boom mic.
 * They have good noise isolation, both physical and software.
 * They have lots of controls, and they are quite nice.
 * I have worn them for two hours and a half straight, they become a bit uncomfortable, but usually removing them for a minute is enough.